dwyl/summer/useful-info.md

   + A couple of jumpers/cardigans/something to throw over your clothes when it gets cold
   + **Sun Screen** (buy/bring/wear) at all times to avoid nasty burns! (_tip: buy @Airport Boots after security checks to avoid carryon liquid limits_)

+###Activities
+These will be voted on by the people who join in!

+_Free activities:_
++ Snooker, ping pong and darts at the house
++ Canoeing (we have a couple of canoes at the house)
++ There are some gorgeous little waterfalls with a ton of rocks to climb and we'll try to make it out there at least once for a picnic
++ Quadcopter ("drone") flying (see: https://github.com/dwyl/summer-2015/issues/4)
++ General walking around/jogging/exploring
++ Reading/relaxing (we'll have a little library of tech books on hand)
++ Swimming in the lake
++ All.
+The.
+Board Games. (and cards)

+_Paid activities:_
++ [These guys](http://www.aguamontanha.com/en/prices) who rent all forms of water sports equipment and also take people out on water skiing/wakeboarding lessons and on tubes/buoys are a short boat ride away
++ Quad biking
++ Guided forest trail hiking
++ Foosball at the café (where the little grocery store is)
++ Rent a ride into Braga, the nearest 'proper city' and explore (though there's a lot more to see in Porto)

+There isn't anywhere to 'go out' to at night really apart from a little bar/café in the marina which is only accessible by car and not very exciting!

 ###Cash
 We _recommend_ you _**order online for the best exchange rates**_, but if you forget, use https://www.iceplc.com/ ("click & collect")